 I recently had the pleasure of attending the 2013 BookExpo America in New York City.
-Amongst the myriad of awesome presenters there, I was particularly looking forward to Neil Gaiman’s talk, which was really more of a discussion with aspiring authors.
+Amongst the myriad of awesome presenters there, I was looking forward to Neil Gaiman’s talk, which was really more of a discussion with aspiring authors and rookie writers.
 Gaiman has been a favorite of mine for a while and his now famous 2012 University of the Arts commencement speech, “Make good art” has consistently been an inspiration for me.

-As Gaiman dove into the crazy world of how he became a writer, it became increasingly evident that this wildly successful author had gone through many of the same trials and tribulations that even the most amateur authors experience.
-He never set out to become a world-renowned author, rather he simply had always shared a love for reading and a passion for story-telling; perhaps the two greatest ingredients for a writer.
+Gaiman dove into the crazy world of how he became a writer.
+His stories made it clear that this wildly successful author had gone through many of the same trials that rookie writers and amateur author’s experience.
+He never set out to become a world-renowned author, rather he had always shared a love for reading and a passion for story-telling; perhaps the two greatest ingredients for a writer.

 From the stories he told, I snagged a few tidbits of commonality that hopefully are beneficial for all aspiring authors: